Public opinion on migration

 Do you agree with the following statement: “There are too many immigrants in my country”?

 Globally, public opinion is divided on the question of whether to increase, decrease or keep present immigration levels.
-On average across the world, 34 per cent would like to see immigration decreased, 21 per cent increased, and 22 per cent kept at its present level (IOM, 2015).
+On average across the world in 2015, 34 per cent would like to have seen immigration decreased, 21 per cent increased, and 22 per cent kept at its level at the time (IOM, 2015).